kumarankm/kmfoundation/README.md

 # kmfoundation

-Welcome to my website, This is my sample project as the part of my internship, Hope you will like it, Give me a feedback in contact section.
-This site another special feature where I have added payment intergration gateway where you could able to pay me via razorpay.
+Welcome to my website, This is my sample project as part of my internship, Hope you will like it, Give me feedback in the contact section.
+This site another special feature where I have added a payment integration gateway where you could able to pay me via Razorpay.
 # link
 https://kumarankm.github.io/kmfoundation/